itsmeakashgoyal/dotfiles/README.md

 This script will:

 - Create symlinks for dotfiles (`.gitconfig`, `.zshrc`, etc.)
-- Run macOS-specific configurations
+- Run macOS and LinuxOS specific configurations based on OS in which it is running.
-- Install Homebrew packages and casks
-- Configure Sublime Text and Visual Studio Code

 ## Configuration Files